elastic/kibana/src/plugins/data/README.md

 ## Autocomplete

-The autocomplete service can provide suggestions for field names and field values.
+The autocomplete service provides suggestions for field names and values.

 It is pre-wired into the `TopNavMenu` component, but can be used independently.